 1 to ensure that the different language versions of documents and publications are utilized, downloaded and purchased by the corresponding language communities, for the sake of maximizing their benefit and cost-effectiveness;

-2 to submit their contributions and inputs sufficiently early before the beginning of conferences and assemblies and to contain their size and volume to the greatest extent possible.
+2 to submit their contributions and inputs sufficiently early before the beginning of conferences and assemblies and meetings of the Union, respecting deadlines for submission of contributions that require translation, and to contain their size and volume to the greatest extent possible.

 draft revision of RESOLUTION 177 (Rev. Busan, 2014)